'Frazzled'

 "The dollar has resumed the downward trajectory it established at the start of 2017, and the depth of the next leg lower will likely surprise the remaining bulls," Bloomberg wrote as the carnage unfolded, adding that "if you believe, like many, that the U.S. currency moves in sync with real yields and Treasuries, then you should expect the greenback to fall an additional 4% in coming week."

-Oh, and Goldman threw in the towel on their USD long reco, which was just more fuel on the fire (full note here).
+Oh, and Goldman (NYSE:GS) threw in the towel on its USD long reco, which was just more fuel on the fire (full note here).

 Speaking of Goldman, Tuesday morning's FICC fumble didn't do equities (NYSEARCA:SPY) any favors as the bank's shares crashed nearly 5% on the day.